 Ask your vet how often and how much you should feed your dog.
 Ask him what foods are allowed into his diet.

-Depending upon your dog’s health needs, some vets recommend feeding the with two small portions twice a day.
+Depending upon your dog’s health needs, some vets recommend feeding it two small portions twice a day.

 Some vets recommend a healthy platter once a day.
 The size of an eating platter or serving portion depends on the size of your dog.

 Also, some working dogs or active dogs consume more calories a day and will, therefore, need more food.